Junin Peru Travel Guide

 Main river flowing through the valley, important for agriculture.

-Limited within city; with more altitudes, spot vicuñas, alpacas, llamas, Andean birds.
+Limited within city; in higher altitudes, spot vicuñas, alpacas, llamas, Andean birds.

 Torre Torre: The main geological feature, renowned for its unique wind-sculpted rock formations.
 Offers striking photographic opportunities.